Doctor of Nursing Practice (DNP)

 The DNP program is a hybrid curriculum with both online and classroom work and requires 46 hours to complete.
 In addition, 500 contact hours are required in the candidate’s selected area of clinical expertise as well as completion of a capstone project.
 The capstone project is an evidence-based solution to a clinical problem.

 A list of required courses for completion of the DNP program can be found in the course catalog.

 Apply for Admission

-Candidates for admission to the Nursing Health Systems Management program are required to meet the general requirements for graduate admission and provide proof of professional liability insurance and licensure.
+Candidates for admission to the Doctor of Nursing Practice program are required to meet the general requirements for graduate admission and provide proof of professional liability insurance and licensure.